Natural Edge – Summer Student Position(s)

 Length of Contract:

-The successful applicants will contribute to the stewardship and outreach work at Watersheds Canada by working to raise landowner awareness of water stewardship principles and environmental impacts on the lakes within the area.
-Working with partners, organizations and individuals, the Environmental Technician Student is responsible to assist in the delivery of both our Natural Edge and Love Your Lake Programs.
-This will include field work focusing on carrying out shoreline naturalizations and shoreline assessments.
-The student will assist in naturalizing shorelines by planting native trees and shrubs, conducting site visits at shoreline properties, assessing shoreline properties, entering data, as well as delivering workshops and presentations to inform the community of the program.
+The successful applicant will contribute to the stewardship and outreach work at Watersheds Canada, by working to raise landowner awareness of water stewardship principles and environmental impacts on the lakes/rivers within Eastern Ontario.
+Working with partners, organizations and individuals, the Natural Edge Student is responsible to assist in the delivery of our Natural Edge Program.
+This will include field work focusing on carrying out shoreline naturalizations.
+The student will assist in conducting site visits at shoreline properties and help deliver our spring planting.
+They will also deliver workshops and presentations to inform the community of the program.

-- Promote our programs and engage new landowners in shoreline naturalization projects
+- Promote our program and engage new landowners in shoreline naturalization projects.

 - Assist with landowner site visits including data collection and entry.

-- Help organize and deliver workshops and presentations on both our programs and habitat creation topics
+- Help organize and deliver workshops and presentations on both our program and habitat creation topics.

 - Support other project components and staff as assigned by the management

-- Act as a spokesperson for the organization
+- Act as a spokesperson for Watersheds Canada

-Some College or University, with preference given to those with a specialization in Natural Resource Management, Communications, Environmental Studies/Science or Biology
+Some College or University, with preference given to those with a specialization in Natural Resources Management, Environmental Studies/Science, or Biology

-None required, however preference will be given to those with some experience in the conservation and/or non-profit sector(s)
+None required, however preference will be given to those with some experience in the conservation and/or environmental sectors

 - Excellent judgment and decision making skills